 Lead DrillerBorn and raised on the Kuskokwim River, Benny began his drilling career as a driller's helper at Donlin Creek in the late 90s and was promoted quickly to driller.
 He has since worked as driller at several mineral exploration projects in Alaska.
 Benny has worked on the River Boys Drilling team for three years, and has served as lead driller for the last two drilling seasons.

 Driller’s HelperBorn and raised on the Kuskokwim River, Freddie began his drilling career on the Donlin Creek project.
 His experience at AES includes lead positions as Core Cutter and Camp Manager.
 He has worked for three years as a driller’s helper for the AES River Boys Drilling team, and has served occasional shifts as a driller.

-Julie is responsible for all aspects of the accounting system, including accounts payable, accounts receivable, and payroll.
+Julie is responsible for all aspects of the accounting system, including accounts payable, accounts receivable, payroll, and human resources.
 With 22 years experience in management, accounting and benefits administration, she has a B.S. in Business Management from Ferris State University and continued education in payroll law/management and human resources.
 Outside of the office Julie is an explorer of the outdoors and enjoys breaking culinary boundaries.

-“"Gents I must tell you I am very impressed with Mark Neuroth.
+“"Gents I must tell you I am very impressed with the AES employees they provided on our job.
 Very strong team player with great initiative and follow through.
 I dont know if he was a random pick for you or a habitual co-worker but people like him really help projects work."”Leif Christensen, General Foreman at Sumitomo Metal Mining POGO, LLC